“Andrew is extremely dedicated to his clients’ work and is always careful and thoughtful in his work.”

 Mr. Walsh excels as both a litigator and counselor to Fortune 500 companies, governments, and individuals entangled in complex civil and criminal matters.
 He works with clients to develop a comprehensive strategy that will position them for the best resolution at every stage of litigation.
 Mr. Walsh also uses his experience in corporate governance to counsel clients and thwart efforts to impose liability on parent entities.

-Mr. Walsh is also an active pro bono attorney.
-He recently prevailed at three trials, securing permanent restraining orders for victims of domestic abuse, as well as orders of full physical and legal custody of the victims’ young children.
-Past work includes representing families in adoption proceedings, and representing the Animal Legal Defense Fund.
+In addition, Mr. Walsh devotes significant time and energy to pro bono matters.
+He has prevailed at multiple trials on behalf of victims of domestic abuse, securing permanent restraining orders as well as orders of full physical and legal custody of his clients’ young children.
+He has also represented families in adoption proceedings.

 Prior to joining Hueston Hennigan, Mr. Walsh was an associate at Irell & Manella.
 During law school, Mr. Walsh was a Sayre MacNeil Scholar, a member of the St. Thomas More Law Honor Society, and elected to the Order of the Coif.

 Representing Southern California Edison and Edison International in litigation arising out of the 2018 Woolsey Fire.

 Achieved a dismissal of all claims asserted against Shari Redstone in a federal court action alleging claims under the Racketeer Influenced and Corrupt Organizations Act, and the Electronic Communications Privacy Act, and for common law defamation.

 Representing the Navajo Nation in an action against the Environmental Protection Agency and private parties for damages in connection with the Gold King Mine disaster.
 In this capacity, Mr. Walsh protects and advances the Nation’s interests through all means, including litigation and strategic policy initiatives.